Welcome to Motivational Monday! Today I am sharing tips to overcoming two roadblocks to eating healthy.

 This is what is currently working for us:

 - Thursday and or Friday, my husband (who is amazing!!) sits down and goes through deals on his app (Ipad app called Flipp-its free!) or the physical flyer/deals.
 He grabs the list off our fridge of things we need, and makes a super organized grocery list.
 He does the grocery shopping (amazing right??!
 He rocks!)

 - At some point we sit down together going over what meals, snacks etc. We can make out of this list and add in whatever else needs to be picked up.
 We try to plan our food for the entire week.
 This not only saves numerous runs to the grocery store, saving time.
 It also saves us money.
 Bonus!

 - Sunday is our Meal Prepping Day!
 I really enjoy this, we cook all our lunches for the week at once if possible.
 Chopping up veggies, cooking up the protein, and carbs.
 We invested in some cheap containers that we can grab and go.
 It is amazing for saving time.
-Everything is cooked, measured, cooled and labelled in the fridge ready to go!
+Everything is cooked, measured, cooled and labeled in the fridge ready to go!

-The key for me, to make sure I eat enough is measure my food. (remember this is my personal struggle, as mentioned in this post) This might seem weird to most people.(which is perfectly OK!)
+The key for me, to make sure I eat enough is to measure my food. (remember this is my personal struggle, as mentioned in this post) This might seem weird to most people.(which is perfectly OK!)

-However I know this works for me, and helps make sure I keep balance in my food.
+However, I know this works for me, and helps make sure I keep balance in my food.
 Carbs for longer lasting energy, so I can keep running around at work and not feel ill.
 I tend to get super nauseated when I do not eat!
-Therefore I keep snacks in my purse such as: dates, almonds and gluten-free energy bars.
+Therefore, I keep snacks in my purse such as: dates, almonds, and gluten-free energy bars.

 Added Bonus!
 When I am hungry I won’t get tempted by junk food.
 So far this is working.
 Again, saving money and time.